UX Research Mobile Design Healthcare Figma Gemini AI Audit Human Factors

 Quick Actions

-Replaced generic "Notes" shortcut with high-value Emergency contacts.
+Replaced generic "Notes" shortcut with high-value Emergency contacts — directly addressing the most critical user need.

 3